sirbiel100/CMS-Logic-Implementation/README.md

 ### Logout:

 - DELETE reference that is in the browser (I.e.: REMOVE Cookie or LocalStorage or Cache...)
-- Send a request to backend to DELETE the reference in DB (E.x.: When using JWT.)
 - Update the page and redirect (E.x.: "/home")

 ### Sign Up